«Creator with multiple influences who started with the

 [Accents – Ensemble Intercontemporain Webmag, Jéremie Szpirglas]

 Aurélio Edler-Copes's work is recognized for its intensity, dynamism and considerable dramatic force.
-His artistic research has led him to merge electric and acoustic instruments with analog and digital real-time electronics set-ups.
+His artistic research has led him to electrify acoustic instruments and merge them with electric instruments in unique electronic setups, which integrate analog and digital in real time, exploring also interactive light and video setups.

 He has been composer in residence at the Royal Academy of Spain in Rome, the Casa de Velázquez–Académie de France in Madrid, and KulturKontakt–Federal Chancellery of Austria, in Vienna.
 He has also worked in residence at IRCAM, GRAME, GMEM, SCRIME, Phonos Foundation, Royaumont Foundation and with the Ensemble Taller Sonoro, with the support of Ibermúsicas Program.
 He has been co-founder and artistic director of the Krater Ensemble and associate composer of the Cie. Éclats.
 He is co-curator of the new radiophonic concert series Live.Bazar, in Paris.